christianadebambo/sms-spam-classification-NLP/README.md

 # SMS Spam Classification

-Develop an SMS Spam Classifier using NLP (CountVectorizer + TfidfTransformer + MultinomialNB)
+Develop an SMS Spam Classifier using a pipeline of CountVectorizer + TfidfTransformer + MultinomialNB

 ## Requirements